Agent Papers

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Return' and the resource 'every Agent Papers category' with specifics ('counts and short descriptions').
-The purpose ('so an agent can choose the right comparison surface') distinguishes it from sibling tools like compare or search.
+The description uses the specific verb 'Return' with resource 'every Agent Papers category with counts and short descriptions,' making the tool's function unmistakable.
+It also ties the purpose to choosing the right comparison surface, which distinguishes it from sibling tools like search or get_company.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.